 Perception and Subjectivity

 The quote also touches upon the themes of perception and subjectivity.
 The way we perceive the world is shaped by our experiences, beliefs, and biases.
-Our perception of a "rose" is not solely based on its physical characteristics, but also on the associations we have with it – love, beauty, romance, etc. These associations are often culturally determined and can vary significantly from person to person.
+Now, our perception of a "rose" is not solely based on its physical characteristics, but also on the associations we have with it – love, beauty, romance, etc. These associations are often culturally determined and can vary significantly from person to person.

 The quote reminds us that our perceptions are not always accurate reflections of reality.
 It encourages us to be mindful of our biases and to challenge our assumptions about others.
 By approaching people with an open mind and focusing on their individual qualities, we can gain a more accurate and nuanced understanding of who they truly are.